Positivity Bounds in Scalar Effective Field Theories at One-loop Level: The positivity bounds

 Finally, it is interesting to keep $s_0$ finite and take the limit $\mu\to 0$.
 This corresponds to the IR limit in the framework of RG flow, where $\log \mu^2$ becomes divergent and a resummation of the leading log terms is required.
-Indeed, while it would look like $\Sigma$ is again dominated by the $\beta^{[8]}_1$ term in this limit (now with a positive coefficient), the couplings in \autoref{eq:Si1loop} are also expected to diverge in the $\mu \to 0$ limit without resummation, so no meaningful positivity bound can be obtained from \autoref{eq:Si1loop} in this limit.
+Indeed, while it would look like $\Sigma$ is again dominated by the $\beta^{[8]}_1$ term in this limit (now with a positive coefficient), the couplings in \autoref{eq:Si1loop} are also expected to diverge in the $\mu \to 0$ limit without resummation,\footnote{Note that, like the amplitudes, $\Sigma$ is also independent of $\mu$, so the divergence must cancel in the $\mu\to 0$ limit.} so no meaningful positivity bound can be obtained from \autoref{eq:Si1loop} in this limit.
 On the other hand, while the resummation of leading log terms is automatically done for the running of couplings by solving the one-loop RG equations (RGEs), it is far less clear how it can be done for amplitudes, since one also needs to obtain the correct kinematic dependence.
 It is unclear to us how to obtain a resummed version of \autoref{eq:Si1loop}.

 We also note that, since the cross section can be computed in the EFT, it is possible to subtract a contribution